taliah-hl/stock-analyser/README.md

 ```
 ####  11.1.1. <a name='ExpectedOutput'></a>Expected Output

-if no errors occur, these output filss are expected to be produced from the sctipt:
+if no errors occur, these output files are expected to be produced from the sctipt:
 - PDD_2023-05-01_2023-08-20.png
 - PLTR_2022-08-01_2023-08-01.png
 - TSLA_2022-08-01_2023-08-01.png